 Are you going to go with the brand that’s been around for years and has a proven track record for providing high-quality products?
 Or will you go with the more established option, because it has already proven itself capable of withstanding the test of time?

 You’ll probably pick one or the other based on how much you trust each brand, which is what we call brand credibility.
-And once you’ve developed enough brand credibility, your customers will know they can count on you.
+And once you’ve developed enough brand credibility and shown social proof, your customers will know they can count on you.